Crime

 Note

-we know, on 9/11 and the days immediately following the attacks, CNN
+As we know, on 9/11 and the days immediately following the

-once during a search of transcripts.
-Also, this search has been run
+search of transcripts.
+Also, this search has been run on several

-on several occasions with different results.
-It is not clear why the
+occasions with different results.
+It is not clear why the same

 -